rengel14/fend/README.md

+# MY ReadME Instructions

+Run "npm run start" in one terminal to get the server side running, and "npm run build-dev" in another to get the client side going.
+To compile/deploy a production version, run "npm run build-prod" instead.
+This command will compile the various elements into the dist folder to be deployed.

 # Project Instructions

 This repo is your starter code for the project.
 It is the same as the starter code we began with in lesson 2.
 Install and configure Webpack just as we did in the course.
 Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!